 Secondary generalised hyperhidrosis usually starts in adulthood, and may affect the whole body.
 It may occur during sleep.1,4

-IMPACT ON QUALITY OF LIFEBack to top
+IMPACT ON QUALITY OF LIFE

 In addition to the practical nuisance aspect, it may be frustrating and embarrassing to have sweat visibly dripping from your face or palms, or wet patches on your clothes.
 Sweat can develop a pungent odour if it mixes with bacteria on the skin, making it difficult to stay feeling fresh throughout the day.1